quintoorschot/AutoFlakyDoctor/README.md

 }
 ```

-Additionaly to the PR, FlakyDoctor CI/CD also produces an artifact containing the logs of the entire FlakyDoctor process.

 ### 📚 Reference

 This work is part of my **Bachelor's Thesis in Computer Science** at [Radboud University](https://www.ru.nl/) in collaboration with [Sogeti](https://www.sogeti.nl/) (part of [Capgemini](https://www.capgemini.com)).